TRAILER

 FEATURED VOICES

 Dr. Sherri A. Mason, a pioneering chemist educated at the University of Texas at Austin and the University of Montana, significantly contributed to understanding plastic pollution in freshwater ecosystems.
 Her influential research has been recognized in major media outlets and played a crucial role in the creation of the Microbeads-Free Water Act of 2015, signed by President Obama.
 Mason's achievements have earned her several prestigious awards, including the EPA Environmental Champion in 2016 and the Heinz Award in Public Policy in 2018.
-She now serves as the Director of Sustainability at Penn State Erie, The Behrend College.
+She now serves as the Director of Project NePTWNE at Gannon University in Erie, PA.

 Chelsea Rochman is an Assistant Professor in Ecology at University of Toronto and co-founder of the U of T Trash Team.
 Chelsea has been working on the topic of plastic pollution for 15 years, and has won awards for her research – e.g., Sloan Research Fellowship, NSERC Arthur B. McDonald Fellowship.
 Chelsea received her PhD in Ecology from UC Davis and San Diego State University.
 In addition to her research, Chelsea routinely advises local, federal and international governmental bodies on policies related to plastic pollution.